0xAll3nC/Enhancing-Network-Security-Through-VLAN-Segmentation-A-Practical-Implementation-and-Analysis/README.md

 ## How to Use:
 1. Clone this repository.
-2. Load the `Scenario.xml` file in the CORE Network Emulator for netowork simulation.
+2. Load the `Scenario.xml` file in the CORE Network Emulator for network simulation.
 3. Follow the steps in `DOCUMENTATION.md` to reproduce the experiment.

 ## Project Structure: